 Who among us can live with everlasting flames?”

-And from stories handed down from the time of the Babylonian capivity.
-Given all of the times Hades was mentioned in the Old Testament (22 times between Tobit, Esther, Wisdom, 2 Maccabees, Sirach, Baruch, and Daniel), see, folks in Judeah had a pretty good idea what was being discussed when Jesus talked about it.
+And from stories handed down from the time of the Babylonian captivity.
+Given all of the times Hades was mentioned in the Old Testament (22 times between Tobit, Esther, Wisdom, 2 Maccabees, Sirach, Baruch, and Daniel), see, folks in Judea had a pretty good idea what was being discussed when Jesus talked about it.

 Moving right along, we learn that St. Peter, whom Jesus had called Satan once upon a time, seems to believe that hell is for real.
 Look no further than the Acts of the Apostles, where he quotes a Psalm of David, and in his second encyclical letter (in one whale of a long sentence).

 For if God did not spare the angels when they sinned, but cast them into hell and committed them to chains of deepest darkness to be kept until the judgment; and if he did not spare the ancient world, even though he saved Noah, a herald of righteousness, with seven others, when he brought a flood on a world of the ungodly; and if by turning the cities of Sodom and Gomorrah to ashes he condemned them to extinction and made them an example of what is coming to the ungodly; and if he rescued Lot, a righteous man greatly distressed by the licentiousness of the lawless (for that righteous man, living among them day after day, was tormented in his righteous soul by their lawless deeds that he saw and heard), then the Lord knows how to rescue the godly from trial, and to keep the unrighteous under punishment until the day of judgment —especially those who indulge their flesh in depraved lust, and who despise authority.

 He didn’t pull any punches, either, bringing up Sodom, Gemorrah, etc., etc. That reminds me of the time Jesus said plenty about marriage.